ytthuan/LeoSQLServerRServices/EnergyDemandForecasting/SQLR/README.md

 TemperatureReal|Simulated temperature data, including one year of historical data and newly generated forecasted temperature data for the next 6 hours.

 ### STEP 2: PREPROCESSING AND FEATURE ENGINEERING
-The stored procedure usp_featureEngineering fills NA values in the historical data and computes features including month of year, hour of day, weekday/weekend, linear trend, Fourier components, lag, etc. For a given region and time, it updates the table InputAllFeatures with the features computed from the latest demand data from DemandRealand temperature data from table TemperatureReal.
+The stored procedure `usp_featureEngineering` fills NA values in the historical data and computes features including month of year, hour of day, weekday/weekend, linear trend, Fourier components, lag, etc. For a given region and time, it updates the table `InputAllFeatures` with the features computed from the latest demand data from `DemandReal` and temperature data from table `TemperatureReal`.

 **Input tables**:
 DemandReal
 TemperatureReal

 **Stored procedure**: usp_featureEngineering

 **Output table**:

 Table name|Description
 ----------|-----------
 InputAllFeatures|Features generated from historical demand data and temperature data for model training

 ### STEP 3: TRAIN AND PERSIST MODEL
-The stored procedure usp_trainModel gets features from table InputAllFeatures and trains a Random Forest Regression model using the high performance analytics algorithm rxDForest in Microsoft ML Server (MRS).
-The stored procedure usp_persistModel calls usp_trainModel and saves the trained model to table Model.
+The stored procedure `usp_trainModel` gets features from table `InputAllFeatures` and trains a Random Forest Regression model using the high performance analytics algorithm `rxDForest` in Microsoft ML Server (MLS).
+The stored procedure `usp_persistModel` calls `usp_trainModel` and saves the trained model to table `Model`.

 **Input table**: InputAllFeatures

 **Stored procedures**:

 Procedure name|Description